Verified AI summary ◀▼

 Tracking who's using two-factor authentication

-You can generate a CSV spreadsheet listing all the admins and agents in your account and whether or not they're using two-factor authentication.
+You can generate a 2FA status report, in the form of a CSV spreadsheet, listing all the admins and agents in your account and whether or not they're using two-factor authentication.
+It's a good idea to do this periodically if you require two-factor authentication.
 This option is not available to track end users.

 Account in the sidebar, then select Security > Advanced.